Greeny19941/Cyber-Learning-Portfolio/Sec1/AD_Basics.md

 - **Deleted objects protection** — common knowledge, though not something I encounter often day-to-day.
 - **Delegation of OUs** — not something I’ve personally managed before, but the room gave me confidence that I could handle it effectively in a real environment.
 Resetting Sophie’s password using another account was a practical exercise that solidified this understanding.
 - **PowerShell password reset** — possibly the first time I’ve done this via PowerShell.
 It’s a simple command but gives more scope for experimenting and understanding both administrative and security implications (attacking/defensive perspectives).

+- *PowerShell scripts ran:
 ![download](https://github.com/user-attachments/assets/32d39ba3-8a80-4029-8296-04e3e8374757)

+- *End result of password change and request to change at first log-on.
 - ![download](https://github.com/user-attachments/assets/ca7d5dbb-2c85-45c6-a3ff-d0eb340b70fc)